SkillDiffuser: Interpretable Hierarchical Planning via Skill Abstractions in Diffusion-Based Task Execution: More Visualizations

-\textbf{Heat Map of Word Frequency in \lorl Dataset.} As mentioned before, we show the visualization results of skill set on \lorl Sawyer Dataset in Fig.~\ref{fig:heatmap_lorel}.
-The visualization results show that out of a 20-size skill-set, our \alias learned 11 skills (\eg \emph{shut close container drawer, pull drawer handle} \etc) notably distinguished by their unique word highlights.
+As mentioned before, we show the visualization results of skill set on \lorl Sawyer Dataset in Fig.~\ref{fig:heatmap_lorel} and \metaworld Multi-Task 10 (MT10) in Fig.~\ref{fig:heatmap_MT10}.
+The visualization results show that out of a 20-size skill-set, our \alias learned 11 skills for \lorl (\eg \emph{pull drawer handle} [skill 0], \emph{shut close container drawer} [skill 15], \etc) and 8 skills for \metaworld MT10 (\eg \emph{open push window} [skill 0], \emph{open door with revolving joint} [skill 16], \etc).
 The results demonstrate strong skill abstraction abilities.
 For example, the skill ``shut close container drawer'' abstracts different expressions like ``shut drawer'', ``shut container'' into one skill semantic.
 In the heatmap, the presence of distinct bright spots across eleven columns strongly reaffirms the model's capability to discern and pinpoint specific skills from visual inputs, in the absence of a pre-defined skill library.
 This observation is not just a testament to the model's enhanced interpretative prowess over conventional diffusion-based planning approaches but also marks a remarkable stride in abstracting high-level skills into representations that are intuitively understandable by humans.
 Such evidence further validates the model's proficiency in sophisticated skill identification and representation.